wazum/sluggi/README.md

 * allows to synchronize the slug segment with the configured (title) fields automatically (behaviour like with RealURL)
 * sets a fallback chain for page slug calculation as follows (the first nonempty value is used): Alternative page title > Page title (you can change the fields used in the extension configuration)
 * configures a replacement of forward slashes (`/`) in the page slug with a hyphen (`-`) for new pages (existing pages are not affected as long as you don't recalculate the slugs)
+* allows to set a flag to allow editing only for the last part of the URL

 # Extension settings